AyushShahh/Tic-Tac-Toe/README.md

 >Know how to implement these features and contribute?
 Check [Contributions](#contributing) section.<br>
 **Have more ideas?** Check [this](#have-an-idea-or-questions)

+## APIs used
+[Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) - It provides a way to trigger the native share dialog of a device when sharing content, directly from a website or web application.

 ## External Libraries used
 [PWACompat](https://github.com/GoogleChromeLabs/pwacompat) - PWACompat is a library that brings the Web App Manifest to non-compliant browsers for better Progressive Web Apps.<br>